Least Tern

 Forster's Tern

-Much larger with an orange bill; lacks the bright white forehead patch of the Least Tern during the breeding season.
+Much larger than the Least Tern, with an orange bill tipped in black and lacking the white forehead patch during the breeding season.

 Frequently Asked Questions